genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/unspliced_mapping_with_bowtie2.png

-1. By default, the application will report the best mapping for one mappable read.
-If you are interested in reads mapping to multiple positions, switch off this option and set N mappable positions for one read in the text box "Limit the number of mappings to search".
+1. **Report the best mapping** option.
+The application will consider only the best mapping for one mappable read. (default: checked)
+2. **Limit the number of mappings to search** option.
+If you are interested in reads mapping to multiple positions, switch off "Report the best mapping" option and set N mappable positions for one read in the text box for "Limit the number of mappings to search". (default: 1)
-2. You can apply a rule for filtering mappings to choose whether to keep reads mapping uniquely or to multiple positions.
+3. **Rule for filtering mappings**.
+You can apply a rule for filtering mappings to choose whether to keep reads mapping uniquely or to multiple positions.
+   (default: None)
-3. If you want to be stricter, you can change the maximum number of allowed mismatches, e.g. if you set it to 1, any mapping with 2 or more mismatches won’t be reported.
+4. **Number of allowed mismatches** option.
+If you want to be stricter, you can change the maximum number of allowed mismatches, e.g. if you set it to 1, any mapping with 2 or more mismatches will not be reported (default: 0)

+For paired-end reads two more option appears:

+5. **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+   (default: unchecked)
-4. For paired reads, using the option "Disallow unique mappings of one mate" you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
-Selecting "Disallow discordant mappings" will discard all mappings where the two mates map uniquely but with unexpected orientation or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+6. **Disallow discordant mappings** parameter will discard all mappings where the two mates map uniquely but with unexpected orientation or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes. (default: unchecked)

 The application is based on Bowtie2_ aligner.